Elastic Bayesian Model Calibration: Conclusion

 Applying the method to the Z-machine data and flyer-plate data generated similar results to previous studies without the need of likelihood scaling as in \cite{brown2018} or feature selection as in \cite{walters2018bayesian}.
 The elastic Bayesian calibration model yields credible intervals with good agreement of the experimental data using a principled approach.
 From a theoretical perspective, the elastic Bayesian calibration approach is satisfying in that it treats the model’s output as functional throughout the calibration procedure.

-Future work may investigate some of the additional modeling assumptions made in the elastic calibration approach.
-For example, the modeling assumption that $\tilde y$ and $v$ are independent needs further assessment.
-Additionally, uncertainty introduced from the warping procedure is not considered in the analysis presented here.
-A more complete treatment of this uncertainty may be integrated throughout the calibration procedure.
-However, the additional uncertainty from warping is small in the noiseless cases presented in this paper.
+Potential future work may investigate some of the additional modeling assumptions made in the elastic calibration approach, such as the independence assumptions in the likelihood and the treatment of the warping decomposition uncertainty.